davewebb67/Checkout_Kata/README.md

 2. Check Ability to Scan Individual Items.
 3. Check Invalid Items are ignored.
 4. Check can scan multiple items without triggering a discount.
-5. Refactor to add Item and inject product list into checkout..
+5. Refactor to add Item and inject product list into checkout.
 6. Check can scan multiple items that trigger a discount.
+7. Refactor to inject discounts into checkout.